kmcleod81/employee-tracker/README.md

 run: `npm install` in your terminal/bash, then `node server`

 ## Usage
-The user will be promted to select what they want to do.
-Based on the users seletions, they will be prompted different questions to add, update and delete information into a database.
+The user will be prompted to select what they want to do with a series of questions.
+Based on the users seletions, they will be prompted different options to add, update and delete information into a database.

 ## Contributors
 * **Karla McLeod** - [kmcleod81](https://github.com/kmcleod81)